csharp75/IMS-Base/README.md

   color: $color-primary;
 }
 ```
 Meaning these values need only be changed once in the tokens file for the style to cascade through the entire project.
 Need to change the primary brand color?
-Update the color value on the neccesary token to update every instance of `$color-primary` project wide:
+Update the color value on the neccesary token to affect every instance of `$color-primary` project wide:

 ```scss
 $color-primary: #169772;